 It’s an old story.
 Once a man gives in to one sin, he soon gives in to another.
 Just as he is about to leave the hospital, he is delayed by an emergency attempted suicide.
 The woman is Margo (Faith Domergue), and when she wakes up, she sees Julie’s white rose and thinks it is for her, saying she likes red roses instead.
 When Margo grabs Jeff’s hand to thank him for pulling her through, Julie senses something, raising her eyebrows, and she exchanges glances with Jeff.

 As it turns out, Julie’s doubts and suspicions are justified.
+Just as Jeff is abandoning the children in the hospital, so too does he abandon Julie.
 Jeff begins dating Margo, bringing her a red rose on a regular basis, red being an obvious symbol for lust, the new sin added to the previous one of avarice.
 And it turns out that her marriage is based on an exchange of one sin for the other, money in exchange for sex.
 Jeff only finds out about this later, because Margo has lied to him about her marriage, claiming her husband (Claude Rains) is her father.
-This lie leads to a confrontation between the two men, leading to blows, and ultimately to the husband’s death.
+This lie leads to a confrontation between the two men, resulting in blows, and ultimately to the husband’s death.
 Jeff believes he accidentally killed him.

 Suffering from a concussion, Jeff cannot think straight, and he lets Margo talk him into fleeing with her.
 From that point on, everyone they come into contact with wants money from them.
 By the time they get to the border, they are broke.
 But then Margo reveals that for years she has been squirreling her husband’s money away in a Mexican bank in her maiden name.
 Of course, this makes us wonder why, instead of trying to commit suicide, she did not leave her husband and make a new life for herself in Mexico, but we’ll let that go.
 In any event, Jeff further realizes that it was Margo who murdered her husband, smothering him with a pillow.
 She then tries to smother Jeff, and later shoots him.
 Then the police shoot her.

 Her dying confession exonerates Jeff, who awakes in a hospital.
 It is clear that he and Julie are going to get back together, white rose and all.
-While nothing is said one way or the other, we suspect that once he recovers and is no longer a patient in this hospital, he will return to the other hospital where he will continue working as a resident.
+While nothing is said one way or the other, we suspect that once he recovers and is no longer a patient in this hospital, he will return to the hospital where he will continue working as a resident much in the way he is returning to Julie.
 He has presumably learned his lesson about wanting to go into private practice.